mikeschinkel/php-file-scoped-visibility-rfc/md/visibility.md

 Visibility refers to the scope within which symbols can be accessed.
 Visibility controls access levels to these elements and ensures encapsulation, enhancing security and modularity in code.

 ## Why Do We Need File-Scoped Visibility in PHP?
-**File-scoped visibility**, proposed to be implemented using the TBD keyword, addresses several critical needs in PHP development:
+**File-scoped visibility**, proposed to be implemented using the `fileonly` keyword, addresses several critical needs in PHP development:

 - **Encapsulation**: By restricting access to symbols within a single file, file-scoped visibility ensures better encapsulation.
 This prevents unintended interactions with other parts of the codebase and maintains a clear separation of concerns.